Press releases are still a key part of the corporate communications arsenal.

-- What: sponsoring Maidstone book festival and giving visitors a chance to win a new BMW 3 Series
+Sponsoring Maidstone book festival and giving visitors a chance to win a new BMW 3 Series

-- Where: the town hall in Maidstone
+The town hall in Maidstone

-- When: 3 September
+3 to 6 September

-- Why: supporting the arts, a local bookshop, local writers and book lovers
+Supporting the arts, a local bookshop, local writers and book lovers

-4. Use the inverted pyramid to structure the press release
+4: Use the inverted pyramid to structure the press release

-Armed with answers to the W questions, you can now structure your press release using the classic inverted pyramid template.
+Armed with answers to the W questions, you now structure your press release using the classic inverted pyramid template.
 This enables you to present the most important information first.

 You use this template partly because the media don’t have time to plough through why the world needs a new widget or how it was developed (they simply want to know whether or not your new widget is of interest to their audience) and partly because the template makes it easy to cut the story to fit the space available.
 No need to edit.
 Simply cut from the bottom paragraph upwards.

 Short, clear headline tells media what the story is about

-- Paragraph 1: sums up the entire story in one or two sentences
+First para sums up the entire story in one or two sentences

-- Paragraph 2: puts story in context – why it’s important
+Second para puts story in context – why it’s important

-- Paragraph 3: presents details – who’s involved, how it came about, etc.
+Third para presents details – who’s involved, how it came about, etc.

-- Paragraph 4: includes a relevant quote to add information, credibility and/or opinion
+Fourth para includes a relevant quote to add information, credibility and/or opinion

-- Paragraph 5: shows where people can find more details, buy product, get involved, etc.
+Fifth para shows where people can find more details, buy product, get involved, etc.

-5. Write a newsworthy headline
+5: Write a newsworthy headline

 As is often the case in copywriting, the headline is crucial.
 Press release headlines not only tell the reader what the story is about, they are your sales pitch to the media.

 The media use headlines to determine whether a story is even worth reading.

 Maidstone Cars supports local arts scene

-Maidstone Cars funding keeps town book festival going
+Maidstone Cars helps keep book festival running

-6. Write in the third person
+6: Write in the third person

-As you are not writing to your target audience directly, you need to write your press release in the third person.
-So “ABC Ltd has signed a £5 million deal with XYZ Ltd” not “We’ve signed a deal with…”
+As you’re not writing to your target audience directly, you need to write your press release in the third person.
+So “ABC Ltd has signed a £5M deal with XYZ Ltd” not “We’ve signed a deal with…”

 For example, if you were writing a press release from Tesco apologising to residents for the upheaval caused by the building of a new store, you wouldn’t write “Residents are up in arms over Tesco building works” – that’s what the paper might print.
 You write “Tesco is taking residents’ concerns seriously and holding a public meeting on…”

-7. Summarise the story in the opening paragraph
+7: Summarise story in opening paragraph

 The skill is to get all the key information in without saying too much too soon.
 A good opening paragraph should be able to stand alone.
 Think of it almost like a radio news bulletin.

-8. Put the story into context
+8: Put the story into context